Video assist: Video assist on film cameras

-On steadicam and remote head or crane operation, the viewfinder and beam splitter is often removed because it's not needed.
-Then the full image is projected onto the video tap, making the image twice as bright, and hence better quality (lower noise).
-In these cases, even the camera operator uses a video monitor to operate the camera.
+In Steadicam, remote head, or crane operations, the optical viewfinder and beam splitter are frequently removed, as they are not required.
+This allows the full image to be projected onto the video tap, producing a brighter image—approximately twice as bright—with improved quality and lower noise.
+Under these conditions, the camera operator typically uses a video monitor to frame and control the camera.

 Though the quality of the film video assist feed can vary greatly based on both the camera and the assist, it is always used as a guide and nothing more.
 Because the assist has its own controls for exposure, contrast, focus and color correction, it is not possible to use it to learn anything more than the frame lines.
 The video assist camera is usually significantly lower in resolution than the film camera as well, so critical focus is still usually determined by distance from the lens to the subject via a tape measure.

 After the revolution of the electronic HD cameras, film camera manufacturers added HD resolution video taps to their cameras.